Facebook taps Coinbase to support Novi digital wallet

 Facebook has tapped cryptocurrency exchange platform Coinbase for the pilot of its new digital wallet, Novi, which will enable users to send and receive money abroad instantly, securely and with no fees.

-Novi users who participate in the pilot, which kicks off Tuesday in the U.S. and Guatemala, can receive Pax Dollar (USDP) through their account, which will be held on deposit using Coinbase Custody.
+Novi users who participate in the pilot, which kicks off Tuesday in the U.S. and Guatemala, can receive Paxos Dollars (USDP) through their account, which will be held on deposit using Coinbase Custody.
 One USDP is the equivalent of $1.

 Novi users will then be able to transfer the cryptocurrency between each other instantaneously.
 Users can withdraw the money in their local currency or transfer the funds into their bank account.